 Monopoly Own It All

-The above Video Slots were developed by Game Refuge for WMS Gaming.
+The above Video Slots were developed by Game Refuge for another major casino manufacturer, WMS Gaming.
 Art: Brian Colin, Mark Seika, Bobby Llereza,

 Mike Ashcraft, Bob Montgomery, Sam Yoo.
 Design: Nauman & Colin.

 "After helping IGT 'raise the bar' to new heights, a number of other

 gaming manufacturers asked for our help as well.
 We developed the above Video Slots games for Chicago-based WMS Gaming